pw32x/Downland_RE/README.md

 While the RE isn't complete, what is there is enough to build a Downland rom idential to the original from the assembly.

-The Notes folder is where the research findings (fun facts!) are located.

 To Generate downland.asm:

 - Build the GhidraToLWTOOLS solution